show_page.php1 : rn12.jpg

 HISTORY: Incidental finding in an aging rat study.

 HISTOPATHOLOGIC DESCRIPTION: Uterus: Originating from and markedly expanding the endometrial stroma up to 2.5mm, compressing the uterine lumen, and compressing the uterine wall, is a circumferential, densely cellular proliferation of cells with several different morphologies arranged in variably well demarcated zones.
 Peripherally and most prominently at the antimesometrial aspect of the uterus, extending a third of the way around the uterus, is the basal zone that separates the myometrium from the proliferative decidual cells and is composed of remnants of the endometrial stroma and glands and few scattered lymphocytes.
 The inner aspect of the basal zone merges with a thin capsule that separates it from the proliferative decidual cells; this capsule is composed of an indistinct, thin band of spindle cells.
 The antimesometrial region of proliferative decidual cells is composed of densely packed, polygonal cells separated into packets by small capillaries; these cells have abundant eosinophilic, microvacuolated cytoplasm, large, round, vesiculate nuclei with prominent nucleoli, and are often binucleate.
 Mitotic figures in this region average 1 per individual HPF (0.237 sq mm).
-The mesometrial region of proliferative dedicual cells is composed of two cell populations: loosely packed spindle to stellate cells with prominent cytoplasmic processes ("spiny cells"), and scattered round cells with prominent eosinophilic granules (granulated metrial gland cells) separated by clear space.
+The mesometrial region of proliferative decidual cells is composed of two cell populations: loosely packed spindle to stellate cells with prominent cytoplasmic processes ("spiny cells") and scattered round cells with prominent eosinophilic granules (granulated metrial gland cells) separated by clear space.
 Mitoses and binucleate cells are frequent in both cell populations.
 The glycogenic area lies between the antimesometrial and mesometrial regions and encircles the uterine lumen.
 Though not prominent in this section, it is composed of plump polygonal cells separated by prominent vascular sinuses and separated by clear space toward the periphery.
-Nuclei are vesiculate and often binucleate, with prominent nucleoli and a mitotic average of 1 per individual HPF (0.237 sq mm).
+Nuclei are vesiculate and cells are often binucleate, with prominent nucleoli and 1 mitotic figure per individual HPF (0.237 sq mm).

 Urinary bladder; kidney; ovary; oviduct; urethra; and vagina: No significant lesions.